kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

   newName: mluukkai/dwk1
 ```

-So to deploy a new the app, we should
+So to deploy a new the app, we should:

 1. create a new image with possibly a new tag
 2. change the kustomization.yaml to use the new image